mgc93/mgc93.github.io/_projects/6_project.md

     </div>
 </div>
 <div class="caption">
-    **aDDM simulations**.
+    aDDM simulations.
 In simulated runs of the model, the RDV generally moved toward the fixated item, but the slope depended on the values of the two items (Fig. 1c,d).
 For example, the RDV signal integrated toward the left barrier when the subject fixated on the left item, even though it had a lower value than the right item (Fig. 1d).
 This suggests that visual fixations are important for the integration process.
 </div>